Hair Removal (cont.)

 Do any prescription medications or products stop hair growth?

 There is a prescription medication, eflornithine cream (Vaniqa), that inhibits hair growth by inhibiting an enzyme in the hair follicle that is required for hair growth.
 This does not result in a permanent hair removal since after the medication is no long applied the enzyme reestablishes hair growth.
+Of note, many prescription medications for illnesses and conditions can affect the growth of hair as side effects.

 Which hair-removal method provides the longest lasting results?